 Indian society has its roots in the civilisation that developed in Indus River valley in the third millennium BCE.
 During the first millennium BCE populations from the Indus Valley spread into the Indian subcontinent, bringing with them a sophisticated culture that sets the template for India's complex religious and social system.
 By the 7th Century CE Indian is composed of about a dozen independent kingdoms sharing common traditions based around Hindu religious beliefs.

-From the end of the 10th Century Islamic raiders begin to intrude from the northwest.
+From the end of the 10th Century Islamic raiders begin to encroach from the northwest.
 Delhi becomes the capital of an Islamic kingdom at the start of the 13th Century.
-Over the following 100 years the impact of the 'Delhi Sultanate' is felt across all of India.
+Over the following 100 years the impact of the Delhi Sultanate is felt across all of India.

 Direct exposure to Europe begins in 1498 when the Portuguese explorer Vasco da Gama arrives on the west coast.
 Portuguese spice traders and Christian missionaries follow, establishing control over the enclave of Goa in 1510.

 British influence in India commences in earnest at the start of the 17th Century with the entry of the East India Company and gains a stranglehold in the last quarter of the 18th Century when the British Parliament begins to regulate the way the company operates.
 The first British governor general is appointed in 1773.